malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 	- cycle, with lack of attenuation
 		- topic attenuation avoidance

-# V.2a The Construction of the Subjective Experience State
+# V.2a Subjective Experience State
 Subjective experience does not just happen.
 I hold that, together with circular processing, subject experience is a computational state that represents the presence of subjective experience, a _subjective experience state_.
 That computational state doesn't just happen either.
 It must be constructed.
 And it takes a few steps to get there.

 First, you need a topic.
 We can have subjective experience of anything that we are capable of representing within our computational system.
 We can stand at the top of a mountain, staring out wordlessly in awe of the beautiful scene before us, and having no apparent thoughts save for a general sense of wonderment.
 We can loose ourself in the narration of a good book, with words and pictures, sounds, and even smells flowing through our mind like an excitable babbling river.
 We can examine our past actions and thoughts, searching for the source of a disagreement with a loved one.
 We can talk to ourselves "in our head", having lengthy and detailed arguments and disagreements with ourselves.
 At any time during any of those moments we can catch ourselves and ask the question "do I have subjective experience of this moment?" and we will surely acknowledge in the affirmative.
 Likewise at any time later we can think back to those moments and claim that we were aware of the event at the time and so had subjective experience of it.
 And, while having such thoughts about our own thoughts, we can catch ourselves and ask the same question: "do I have subjective experience of this moment?".
 Any of these suffice for a topic that can become part of the subjective experience state.